 Attic ventilation is a concept that few homeowners give much thought to.
 However, if not properly addressed, an attic can soon become an odorous and moldy space.
 Inadequate levels of home ventilation system can also speed up the lifespan of your roof shingles by trapping heat and moisture.
 Roofing manufacturers have stringent parameters governing the levels of ventilation that must be used in tandem with their shingles.
 Failure to adhere to these recommendations can void the roof manufacturer’s warranty.

-Partnering with a reputable contractor is a key component to ensuring your ventilation project is successfully completed, as the best approach varies from home to home.
+Partnering with a reputable insulation and ventilation contractor is a key component to ensuring your attic ventilation project is successfully completed, as the best approach varies from home to home.
 When deciding which contractor to use for your project, be sure to ask them to clearly explain the types of exhaust vents they are using and why.

 Types of Intake Vents:

-Soffit Vents: Soffit vents are installed on the bottom of a home’s eaves.
-Fresh cool air is pulled in at the base of a roof and the warm, moist air is emitted through the vents at the peak of the roof.
+Soffit vents are installed on the bottom of a home’s eaves.
+Fresh cool air is pulled in at the base of a roof and the warm, moist air is emitted through the attic ventilation at the peak of the roof.